phkaeser/wlmaker/doc/ROADMAP.md

 ## Plan for 0.2

+* Issues to fix:
+  * [done] Fix out-of-sync display of server-side decoration and window content when resizing.
+  * Fix assertion crash when mouse is pressed, then moved to another toplevel, then released.

 * Experimental support for Dock Apps
   * [done] Experimental wayland protocol for Apps to declare icon surfaces.
   * Surfaces will be shown in either tile container, clip or dock area,